Security and privacy of iOS: Secure Enclave

 The Secure Enclave is a coprocessor found in iOS devices part of the A7 and newer chips used for data protection.
 It includes the user data pertaining to Touch ID, Face ID, and Apple Pay, among other sensitive data.
 The purpose of the Secure Enclave is to handle keys and other info such as biometrics that is sensitive enough to not be handled by the Application Processor (AP).
 It is isolated with a hardware filter so the AP cannot access it.
 It shares RAM with the AP, but its portion of the RAM (known as TZ0) is encrypted.
 The secure enclave itself is a flashable 4 MB AKF processor core called the secure enclave processor (SEP) as documented in Apple Patent Application 20130308838.
 The technology used is similar to ARM's TrustZone/SecurCore but contains proprietary code for Apple KF cores in general and SEP specifically.
 It is also responsible for generating the UID key on A9 or newer chips that protects user data at rest.

 It has its own secure boot process to ensure that it is completely secure.
 A hardware random number generator is also included as a part of this coprocessor.
 Each device's Secure Enclave has a unique ID that is fused into the SoC at manufacturing time and cannot be changed.
 Starting with A9 devices, the unique ID is generated by the Secure Enclave's random number generator and is never exposed outside of the device.
 This identifier is used to create a temporary key that encrypts the memory in this portion of the system.
 The Secure Enclave also contains an anti-replay counter to prevent brute force attacks.

 The SEP is located in the devicetree under IODeviceTree:/arm-io/sep and managed by the AppleSEPManager driver.

 In 2020, security flaws in the SEP were discovered, causing concerns about Apple devices such as iPhones.

+The Secure Enclave is not the same on all of Apple's devices.
+There are hardware, firmware, software differences and new Secure Enclave features being added on new Apple devices every year.

+sepOS

+Operating system designed to run in secure enclave, based on an Apple-customised version of the L4 microkernel.

+Claves

+Enclaves are dedicated, isolated hardware processors.
+Exclaves are isolated software domains running on the main CPU, conclaves are groups of these exclaves.